Erin Fitzgerald: Career

-Her current roles include Ask the StoryBots, which has won 5 Daytime Emmy Awards and 16 nominations including winning 2 Annie Awards, as Bo and various other characters as well as lending her singing voice for Let's Go Luna! as Luna.
+Her current roles include Ask the StoryBots, which has won 5 Daytime Emmy Awards and 16 nominations including winning 2 Annie Awards, as Bo and various other characters, as well as lending her singing voice for Let's Go Luna! as Luna.

 She also does theater work where she would do one-woman shows such as The Wizard of Oz.

+Personal life

+Fitzgerald came out as pansexual on National Coming Out Day 2020.